dward2/BME547/Lectures/intro_to_git.md

 the repository.

 ## Editing File in Repository
 Now, lets say I edit `file1.txt`.
-Git will see that the file has changed and will assign it to the working copy.
+Git will see that the file in the directory has changed relative to the version in the repository.
+So, Git will consider this change to be part of the working copy.
 ```
 $ git status
 On branch master